Nee-Shar/Nee-Shar/README.md

 If you have an exciting project or collaboration opportunity in mind, feel free to reach out.
 I'm open to teamwork and eager to contribute my skills to make impactful web applications.

-You can contact me via email at neeraj.sharma@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/neerajsharma).
+You can contact me by connecting with me on [LinkedIn](https://www.linkedin.com/in/neerajsharma).

 Let's push the boundaries of web development together and create amazing digital experiences that leave a lasting impression!